 Transportation and Mobility

-For those interested in seeing the city at their own pace, Bari offers bike rentals, with numerous bike-sharing stations located throughout the city.
-Additionally, Bari is a pedestrian-friendly city.
-Especially the old town, Bari Vecchia, is best explored on foot.
+If you prefer to explore at your own pace, Bari offers bike rentals, with numerous bike-sharing stations scattered across the city.
+Furthermore, Bari is pedestrian-friendly, with Bari Vecchia, the old town, best explored on foot.

 Schedules and Prices

-Keep in mind that most shops and attractions in Bari adhere to the siesta tradition - they close for a few hours in the afternoon, typically between 1:00 PM and 4:00 PM.
+Be aware that most shops and attractions in Bari follow the siesta tradition - they close for a few hours in the afternoon, typically between 1:00 PM and 4:00 PM.
 Plan your day accordingly to avoid disappointment.
 Most museums and attractions operate from 9:00 AM to 7:00 PM, but hours can vary depending on the season and the day of the week.

-As for dining, most restaurants open for lunch around 12:30 PM and for dinner around 7:30 PM.
-Expect to pay between €15 and €30 for a meal in a mid-range restaurant, and around €3-€5 for a coffee with a pastry in a café.
+Regarding dining, most restaurants open for lunch around 12:30 PM and for dinner around 7:30 PM.
+Expect to pay between €15 and €30 for a meal in a mid-range restaurant, and about €3-€5 for a coffee and a pastry in a café.

 Safety Tips

-While Bari is generally a safe city, it's always smart to stay alert and keep an eye on your belongings, especially in crowded places like markets and public transport.
-Avoid walking alone in isolated areas at night, particularly in the less touristy parts of town.
+While Bari is generally a safe city, it's always wise to stay alert and keep an eye on your belongings, especially in crowded places like markets and public transport.
+Avoid walking alone in isolated areas at night, particularly in the less touristy parts of the city.

 Practical Recommendations

-When planning your visit, remember that Bari experiences a Mediterranean climate, with hot, dry summers and mild, wet winters.
-The best times to visit are spring (April to June) and fall (September to November) when the weather is pleasant and the city is less crowded.
-Always pack a hat, sunscreen, and a refillable water bottle to stay hydrated and protected from the sun.
+When planning your visit, remember that Bari enjoys a Mediterranean climate, with hot, dry summers and mild, wet winters.
+The best times to visit are spring (April to June) and autumn (September to November) when the weather is pleasant and the city less crowded.
+Always pack a hat, sunscreen, and a refillable water bottle to stay hydrated and sun-safe.

-Finally, don’t forget to have some cash on hand as not all places accept credit cards, especially in the traditional markets.
+Finally, remember to have some cash on hand as not all places accept credit cards, especially in traditional markets.

 Frequently Asked Questions about Bari